JDBResearchRepo/ilmboxCopy/README.md

 # Interactive Labeling - Morphological Box & Box Generator

+Feel free to check out the live version at https://human-centered-systems-lab.github.io/ilmbox/

 If you want to add something to this specific morphological box, please create a pull request.

 Feel free to fork this project for your own morphological box, simply swap out `data.json` and `ordering.json`.
 To use this code or parts of it as a part of a publication you must cite: